JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/samples/phantomMarginShift/phantomMarginShiftLinear.html" rel="phantomMarginShiftLinear">![phantomMarginShiftLinear](docs/plots/samples/phantomMarginShift/phantomMarginShiftLinear.png)</a>

-* A rule of thumb is that the effect of phantoms is approximately as if the margins are reduced by phantomPct across the board, at least at phantomPCt < 3% or so.
+* A rule of thumb is that the effect of phantoms is approximately as if the margins are reduced by phantomPct across the board, at least at phantomPct < 3% or so.

 # Estimating Sample Batch sizes